Top Obama men join UN quest to curb airline emissions

-This week’s talks should be followed by a second meeting towards the end of January and another in March or early April, according to a letter dated November 16 from Roberto Kobeh Gonzalez, president of the council of the International Civil Aviation Organization ICAO.L, seen by Reuters.
+This week’s talks should be followed by a second meeting towards the end of January and another in March or early April, according to a letter dated Nov.
+16 from Roberto Kobeh Gonzalez, president of the council of the International Civil Aviation Organization (ICAO), seen by Reuters.

 He was writing to members of a high-level group, which includes Jos Delbeke, director general of the European Commission’s climate department, and U.S. Climate Envoy Todd Stern.